alwz1/Sparkify/README.md

 ![registration_days](/images/days_since_registration.png)

 Next, we find hourly, daily and monthly churn events.
-For the mini dataset there are no churn events between 3 AM and 4 AM and also no churn events in September and December.
+For the mini dataset there are no churn events between 3 AM and 4 AM and also none in September and December.

 ![hourly_churn](/images/hourly_churn_events.png)
 ![monthly_churn](/images/monthly_churn_events.png)